Plan Engaging Workshops

 In addition to your normal preparations for a workshop, we’re recommending you consider the following areas.
-Be sure to inform your attendees as soon as possible that you are hosting a digital workshop.

-Even more than normal, you should prompt your attendees for active participation.
+You should prompt your attendees for active participation.
 You’ll need to focus on keeping your participants engaged and active.
 We’re recommending starting with an icebreaker to ensure everyone knows each other.
 One of our favorite ice breakers is to ask each attendee to share their name, where they go to school, and something cool they learned about recently.
 You should also build time into your schedule to do breakout sessions, troubleshooting, and questions.

-As you’re working through the workshop content, be extremely aware of how much more intimidating code reviews and questions will be for participants.
+As you’re working through the workshop content, be extremely aware of how intimidating code reviews and questions will be for participants.
 Remind participants that if they’re facing an issue others probably are as well.
 You’ll have to ask them to share their screen to troubleshoot their issues.